 The turtle cleaning station at Aweoweo Beach is marked by a large, round rock that looks misplaced.
 It shouldn’t be too hard because there aren’t many large rock structures in this area.
 In fact, most of the ocean’s bottom looks like what you see in the picture below.

-The turtles just float up and down near this rock.
-Some of them swim around the rock, others visit the rock back and forth, and a few will actually sit on the sand and look like they’re in bliss and getting a massage.
+The turtles just float up and down near this rock whenever they need to take a breath.
+Some of them swim around the rock while others visit the rock back and forth.
+A few even rested on the sand and looked like they were getting a massage.

-You’ll also see plenty of small fish hiding all over the rocky bottom and the bigger ones will dart to the turtles as they swim near the big rock.
+Look for the small fish hiding in the rocky bottom.
+The bigger ones will dart over to the turtles as they swim near the big rock.
 As the turtles leave, they’ll dart away and hide back in the rocks again.
 The interaction is unique and fun to see, especially for first-time snorkelers or turtle lovers!

 Local Tip: If you’re standing on Aweoweo Beach Park facing the ocean, to your right will be some pointy apartment rentals.
-The turtle cleaning station will be straight out from the first pointy apartment and shouldn’t take you more than 2 minutes to reach.
+The turtle cleaning station is straight ahead from the first apartment.

 Snorkeling Tips For Aweoweo Beach Park